Listing Objects

 const visibleRepos = repos.filter(repo => accessibleIds.has(repo.id));

--- Join with domain table to get full records
+-- Join with domain table to get full records (NULL limit returns all)

 SELECT d.*